shohan139/prepare-python/README.md

-# prepare-python
+# Prepare Python
-Preparation to Python according to HackerRank practice problem
+A problem based learning to get yourself familiar with Python programming language based on HackerRank prepare system <br>